 Rahu Peyarchi Festival:

-This festival had held when the planet Rahu transits between zodiac signs, attracting many devotees seeking blessings and protection.
+This festival is held when the planet Rahu transits between zodiac signs, attracting many devotees seeking blessings and protection.

 Maha Shivaratri: